Best cheap 4K TV Buying Guide: Welcome to What Hi-Fi?'s round-up of the best cheap 4K TVs you can buy in 2020.

 Good news: you don't have to spend a fortune to get a great TV.
-The best cheap TVs combine impressive pictures, good sound and the necessary features for enjoying the wide world of home entertainment in 2019, and that includes the latest 4K and HDR picture processing.
+The best cheap TVs combine impressive pictures, good sound and the necessary features for enjoying the ultimate home entertainment experience available right now, and that includes the latest 4K and HDR picture processing.

 The TV industry moves faster than most, with big brands such as LG, Samsung and Sony eager to sell new TVs every year, and the TV technology behind those new sets making genuine advances every year.
 And it's not just the screen manufacturers.
 Broadcasters and streaming services have pushed HD, 4K and now HDR (high dynamic range) video, in an effort to lure new viewers and improve the quality of their content.

 The good news is this technology does trickle down, meaning the best budget TVs can still deliver great picture quality and have the latest specs and features.
 Take a look below for our picks of the best bargain 4K TVs.